hubmannj/NWTK-Cheatsheet/Cisco.md

 exit
 ```

-The 10 after track is the Priority value which is given to the Router after a failover.
+The 10 after track is the priority value which is given to the Router after a failover.

 ## Dynamic Routing Protocols

-Dynamic Routing Protocols are used to exchange Data automatically in Networks.
-Where static Routes are configured per hand Protocols like RIP or OSPF are able to adapt Network changes.
-These Protocols use different Metrics to forward the Traffic to the Destination.
+Dynamic routing protocols are used to exchange data automatically in networks.
+Where static routes are configured per hand, protocols like RIP or OSPF are able to adapt network changes.
+These protocols use different metrics to forward the traffic to the destination.

 ### Static Route